-CODEX Alimentarius Commission, Guidelines for the Production, Processing, Labelling and Marketing of Organically Produced Foods (GL 32-1999) Aspirin was not found to be listed under CODEX for organic livestock production.
+CODEX Alimentarius Commission, Guidelines for the Production, Processing, Labelling and Marketing of Organically Produced Foods (GL 32-1999)

+Aspirin was not found to be listed under CODEX for organic livestock production.

-International Federation of Organic Agriculture Movements (IFOAM) Aspirin was not found to be listed under IFOAM for organic livestock production.
+Aspirin was not found to be listed under IFOAM for organic livestock production.